Building Computational Workflows

 By the end of this course, you will be able to:

-- Understand the structure of a WDL workflow
+- Understand the basic structure of a WDL workflow

-- Navigate the WILDS WDL Library to find relevant workflows
+- Navigate the WILDS WDL Library to adapt/used WDL workflows

 - Customize existing workflows by adding or swapping modules